openequella/openequella.github.io/guides/openEQUELLA-2018.2-FeaturesGuide.md

 ## openEQUELLA 2018.2 Features Overview
 This guide provides an overview of the features released in openEQUELLA 2018.2.

 The following features are included:
-* Views counts for summary pages and attachments – Views counts can now be displayed for summary pages and attachments.
+* **Views counts for summary pages and attachments** - Views counts can now be displayed for summary pages and attachments.
 See [Usage Counts](#usage-counts).
-* Streamlined process for attaching openEQUELLA resources during contribution – an option to remove a number of dialogs during the selection of EQUELLA resources during contribution has been added.
+* **Streamlined process for attaching openEQUELLA resources during contribution** - an option to remove a number of dialogs during the selection of EQUELLA resources during contribution has been added.
 See [Streamlined openEQUELLA Resource Attachments](#streamlined-openequella-resource-attachments).
-* Course selector updated across openEQUELLA – the course selector has been updated to allow searching of Title, Code and Description with a scrollable list.
+* **Course selector updated across openEQUELLA** - the course selector has been updated to allow searching of Title, Code and Description with a scrollable list.
 See [Course Selector](#course-selector).
-* HTTP Referrers added to log – HTTP referrers are now captured in the audit log to enable identification of an item’s LMS usage.
+* **HTTP Referrers added to log** - HTTP referrers are now captured in the audit log to enable identification of an item’s LMS usage.
 See [HTTP Referrers](#http-referrers).
-* Theme Editor – a new Theme Editor is available to apply colour schemes to the new UI template and search page components and to upload logos.
+* **Theme Editor** - a new Theme Editor is available to apply colour schemes to the new UI template and search page components and to upload logos.
 See [Theme Editor](#theme-editor).

 ### Important note regarding facet configuration
 In openEQUELLA 6.6, when enabling the new Search UI page prototype, a simple facet search editor enabled configuration of facet searches.
 Due to the further development of the new Search UI and the creation of APIs for facets, openEQUELLA 2018.2 no longer has the facet search editor available.

 Additionally, if facets were configured in your openEQUELLA 6.6 Search UI, upgrading to openEQUELLA 2018.2 will result in those facets no longer displaying on the new Search UI page.
 However, facets can be re-configured or created using REST APIs.
 It is expected that a user-friendly